vibhav-mulay/vmdiff/README.md

-# File diffing and updating Tool
+# vmdiff

-File diffing and updating tool based on rdiff, but using newer algorithms for generating chunks.
+vmdiff is a file diffing and updating library similar to librsync, but using newer algorithms for generating chunks.
-The tool currently supports FastCDC and Rabin-fingerprint based Content-Defined Chunking algorithms.
+The library currently supports FastCDC and Rabin-fingerprint based Content-Defined Chunking algorithms.
 It uses Protocol Buffers (protobuf) to efficient encode the data when writing to files.

+It also provides a CLI tool 'vmdiff-cli'.
+The tool works similar to rdiff.

 ## Usage
 ```
-File diffing tool
+File diffing and updating tool

 Usage:
-  vmdiff [command]
+  vmdiff-cli [command]

 Available Commands:
   completion  Generate the autocompletion script for the specified shell